Special - LSD

 The Beatles - "Strawberry Fields Forever" (filmed at Knole Park near Sevenoakes, colour)

-The Beatles - "Penny Lane" (filmed at Knole Park, a road in London (Beatles meeting up and John walking alone) and Penny Lane itself (inserts), colour)
+The Beatles - "Penny Lane" (filmed at Knole Park, plus a road in London (Beatles meeting up and John walking alone) and Penny Lane itself (inserts but no Beatles filmed there), colour)

 The Beatles - "A Day in the Life" (colour, filmed in the studio on the night the orchestra added the climax)